 assets folder will be shown in Assets panel of editor.
 Once imported to the project, a

-.meta file will be generated for each file in
+.meta file with the same name will be generated for each file in

 .tps from TexturePacker, or